How Do You Choose The Best Ski Goggles?

 Goggle Optics

 You get what you pay for with optics.
 All of the big ski goggles brands have proprietary lens techs that offer a high-quality experience.
-Whether it’s Smith ChromaPop, Dragon Lumalens or Anon Perceive, you get high contrast, color-enhancing optics that make a difference with improved terrain definition in a range of light conditions.
-Most brands also offer budget goggle versions that don’t include their top lens techs, so pay attention when choosing.
+Whether it’s Smith ChromaPop, Dragon Lumalens or Anon Perceive, you get high-contrast color-boosting optics that make for improved terrain definition in a range of light conditions.
+Most brands also offer budget goggles that don’t include their top lens techs, so pay attention when choosing.
 Also, choose your lens tint wisely.
-You’ll see VLT (visible light transmission) ratings for the different tint options.
+Check VLT (visible light transmission) ratings for the different tint options.
 The higher the number, the lighter the lens tint.

 Quick-Change Lenses

 A lot of goggle innovation in the last few years has focussed on quick-change lens systems.
-Is a quick-change lens important?
-As someone who typically wears goggles only on storm days, it’s not a big deal.
+And there are several nice systems.
+Anon’s magnetic interface is one of the slickest, and the Smith MAG system is not far behind.
+But is a quick-change lens system important?
+Ask yourself, how often do you actually change your goggle lens?
+As someone who typically only wears goggles on a storm day, easily swappable lenses are not a big deal.
 If you wear goggles in all weather and want the ability to dial in your tint for the conditions, quick-change lenses are a factor.
 Another solution is simply to choose goggles with photochromic lenses that adapt to changing light.

 Fit

 Perhaps the most important detail to consider is fit.
+Without a good fit, you will not get good performance.
 You probably have a sense of whether your face is large, medium or small.
-Generally, each goggle model has a different fit.
+Generally, each goggle model has a slightly different fit.
 Look for a fit rating — large, medium or small — and choose the goggles that complement your face size.
 Getting the right fit makes everything from field of view to anti-fog work better.
-Although we have not tried them, Smith offers a custom 3-D fit goggle option that features 3D-printed frames to match your face for the best possible fit.
+Although we have not tried them, Smith offers custom 3D fit goggles option with custom 3D-printed frames to match your face for the best possible fit.
 Also, consider your helmet.
 While most goggles will work with any helmet, choosing a helmet and goggles from the same brand will yield the best possible fit combination.

 Here are a few goggles that have earned a place in our packs.
 Purchasing through our links helps support offpistemag.com